Staff

 That approach works at small scale — until the system starts approving expenditures, modifying contracts, deploying infrastructure, managing customer relationships, or making operational decisions where consequences compound over time.

 The problem is rarely model intelligence.
-The problem is structural drift — the progressive misalignment between what the system is doing, what it is authorized to do, what it remembers, and who is accountable.
+The problem is structural and cognitive drift — the progressive misalignment between what the system is doing, what it is authorized to do, how confident it is, what it remembers, and who is accountable.
 As AI systems expand, they begin making assumptions, duplicating logic, bypassing controls, and optimizing for local outcomes instead of organizational integrity.
 The system becomes increasingly difficult to trust — not because the models are wrong, but because the structure around them cannot hold.

 The Structural Reality Thesis